Types of LLC: Everything You Need to Know

 Limited Liability Partnerships (LLPs) are a business formation structure that includes general partners.
 However, all general partners in an LLP are able to shield themselves from any liability resulting from the partner or employee actions.
 LLPs are very similar to LLCs, but LLPs operate within the confines of the partnership rules.

 If you need help understanding the types of LLCs, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.